Get answers to frequently asked questions about the steps we’re taking to prevent the spread of COVID-19 in our community.

 We will be implementing telemedicine for outpatient follow-up visits that are reimbursed.
 Performing telemedicine through Medent is relatively easy and simple to set up for any clinic.
 Although telemedicine will not be appropriate for all patients, we are hopeful that this service will help improve access for patients over the next several weeks.
 Patients should ask their doctor about this option.

 ACH is working with the Cayuga County Health Department to test patients for COVID-19.
-We are working on setting some drive through testing sites that will greatly enhance ACH’s ability to manage patients with potential infection, testing will continue to be reserved for those at risk for severe disease in addition to those who have had confirmed close contact with an infected individual.
+We are working on setting some drive through testing sites that will greatly enhance ACH’s ability to manage patients with potential infection.

 Who is ACH testing?

-While ACH continues to expand its COVID-19 testing capacity with Cayuga County Health Department, we are presently testing patients who have symptoms consistent with COVID-19 who potentially had close contact with an infected individual.
+ACH continues to expand its COVID-19 testing capacity with Cayuga County Health Department.
+Testing is reserved for those at risk for severe disease in addition to those who have had confirmed close contact with an infected individual.
 Only people who meet those criteria will be tested.
 All others who are concerned about exposure but who have no symptoms should recuperate at home.

 What is ACH’s plan to minimize the spread of COVID-19?